-Our Children's Diabetes Program is part of the Vanderbilt Eskind Diabetes Clinic.
-We provide diabetes care to more than 2,500 children with diabetes from Tennessee and nine surrounding states.
+Our Children's Diabetes Program is part of the Vanderbilt Eskind Diabetes Clinic, one of the largest pediatric diabetes centers in the country.
+We care for more than 2,500 children with diabetes from Tennessee and nine surrounding states.

 Diabetes can't hold back this champion

-Little League champion, Luke Brown, does not let type diabetes control his life or prevent him from playing the sport he loves most, baseball.
-Read more about Luke's journey
+Little League champion Luke Brown does not let type-1 diabetes control his life or prevent him from playing the sport he loves most, baseball.
+Read more about Luke's journey.